alexed1/LightningFlowComponents/flow_screen_components/lookupFSC/README.md

 label="Output Value" This will hold the selection field.

-label="Use Pills?"
-Supposed to display selections in pill format. still working on this.

-label="Required?"
-This does make the field turn red.
-However, full validation does not currently work with Screen Components, so use this judiciously.
-If the field is truly critical, check for the presence of a value and use a Decision element to circle back if necessary.

 Here's an example of a configured component:
 <img width="353" alt="screen shot 2018-02-11 at 8 48 18 pm" src="https://user-images.githubusercontent.com/3140883/36083917-ed8c32ca-0f6c-11e8-956d-82c674a92495.png">